April 2018 with 6/19 & 5/20 edits

 There is rampant chemically confusion by medical use, in particular chemical contraceptive reliance, * as those seeking life partners are no longer physiologically able to un-/subconsciously recognize best genetic matches, which also helps point to best partner selection.
 Cell phone attachment, in particular social media addiction, infects users with “grass is greener” fallacies, keeping adults in constant search mode, leaving legions of single, lonely, cash-strapped, aging/elderly adults and broken families in its wake.

-There is rampant Feminism, in particular current, new wave or third wave feminism, which is founded on and reliant on negativity towards anything having to do with men and/or traditional relationship constructs, which further confuses and undermines the goals and outcomes of selection and commitment (see my feminism/femininity article at this site).
+There is rampant Feminism, in particular the current, new wave, or third wave feminism, which is founded on and reliant on negativity towards anything having to do with men and/or traditional relationship constructs, which further confuses and undermines the goals and outcomes of selection and commitment (see my feminism/femininity article at this site).